Archtec-io/xdecor-libre/README.md

 * Fixed the broken Chess game

 Maintenance updates:
-* Chess reworked to comply with FIDE rules (more or less):
+* HUGE rework of Chess to make it actually be like real Chess (more or less)
+* New supported Chess rules (based on the FIDE Laws of Chess)
-    * En passant added
+    * En passant
-    * Can now choose pawn promotion
+    * Choose your pawn promotion
     * Fixed incomplete enforcement of castling rule
+    * 50-turn rule and 75-turn rule
+    * Threefold repetition rule and fivefold repetition rule
+    * Announce the winner or loser, or a drawn game
-    * Technical UI improvements
+* Many technical improvements for Chess
 * Renamed blocks:
     * "Empty Shelf" to "Plain Shelf"
     * "Slide Door" to "Paper Door"